thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 {% endraw %}
 {% endhighlight %}

+> This template-binding solution <u>decouples</u> the animation from the component internals and uses the template as the binding bridge.

 ### Our Animation Workflow

 Above we have an improvide component definition; enhanced with animation features.
 Here is a workflow of the [animation] process:

 *  the input value for `isVisible`